gdcc/exporter-transformer/README.md

 ![image](https://github.com/ErykKul/dataverse-transformer-exporter/assets/101262459/837405e1-4abe-4470-a9fe-0af3d1ee727d)

 All of these files can be edited, if needed.
 Typically you will only need to edit the `config.json` and the `transformation.json` files.
-If you want to add more exporters, your own or from the provided examples, just add a new configuration directory in your exporters directory with at least the `config.json` and `transformer.json` files there.
+If you want to add more exporters, your own or from the provided examples, just add a new configuration directory in your exporters directory with at least the `config.json` and the `transformer.json` or `transformer.xsl` files there.
 After restarting the servers the newly added exporters should be ready to use.

 ## Examples